sulis-hpc/sulis-hpc.github.io/appnotes/jupyter.markdown

 Make a note of which GPU node you have been allocated.

 You can then load appropriate environment modules for your interactive session.
-Jupyter itself is provisions via the `IPython` module and you may wish to load additional modules to extend your
+Jupyter itself is provisioned via the `IPython` module and you may wish to load additional modules to extend your
  Python environment before launching the notebook server, e.g. Matplotlib, Bokeh etc.

 ```shell